sososkxksodkd/Amogus/README.md

 DropWep = CreateDropdown(SecFarmConfig, "Select Weapon", InitWeapons, "TargetWeapon")

 CreateButton(SecFarmConfig, "Refresh All Lists", function()
-    pcall(function()
     local newMobs, newQuests, newIslands, newWeaps = GetDynamicLists() if DropMob then DropMob:Refresh(newMobs) end
     if DropNPC then DropNPC:Refresh(newQuests) end
     if DropWep then DropWep:Refresh(newWeaps) end
     if DropIsland then DropIsland:Refresh(newIslands) end
     RyuNotify:Send("Lists Refreshed", "Listen manuell aktualisiert!", 3)
 end)
-end)

 -- AUTO REFRESH LOOP
 task.spawn(function()
     local function listsEqual(a, b)
-        if not a or not b then return false end if #a ~= #b then return false end for i = 1, #a do if a[i] ~= b[i] then return false end end return true
+        if #a ~= #b then return false end for i = 1, #a do if a[i] ~= b[i] then return false end end return true
     end
     local lastMobs, lastQuests, lastIslands, lastWeaps = InitMobs, InitQuests, InitIslands, InitWeapons while true do
-        task.wait(4)
-        pcall(function()
+        task.wait(3)
         local newMobs, newQuests, newIslands, newWeaps = GetDynamicLists() if not listsEqual(lastMobs, newMobs) then
             lastMobs = newMobs
             if DropMob then DropMob:Refresh(newMobs) end
         end
         if not listsEqual(lastQuests, newQuests) then
             lastQuests = newQuests
             if DropNPC then DropNPC:Refresh(newQuests) end
         end
         if not listsEqual(lastWeaps, newWeaps) then
             lastWeaps = newWeaps
             if DropWep then DropWep:Refresh(newWeaps) end
         end
         if not listsEqual(lastIslands, newIslands) then
             lastIslands = newIslands
             if DropIsland then DropIsland:Refresh(newIslands) end
         end
-        end)
     end
 end)